Launch an App on Fly

 Organizations: Organizations are a way of sharing applications and resources between Fly.io users.
 Every Fly.io account has a personal organization, called personal

 , which is only visible to your account.
-Let's select that for this guide.
+Select the 'personal' organization for this example.

 personal

-Lastly, the CLI will ask you if you would like to deploy now - please say no if your app doesn't use internal_port = 8080
+Finally, the CLI will ask you if you would like to deploy.

 ==> Building image